-There are several car rental agencies on North Caicos, which collectively offer every type of vehicle, from compact cars to vans, jeeps and SUVs.
+There are several car rental agencies on North Caicos, which collectively offer a full range of vehicles, from compact cars, to vans, jeeps, and SUVs.

 North Caicos and Middle Caicos do not have any type of public transport, and most distances exceed pleasant walking distance.

 There are a few taxis on the islands, yet for two people or smaller groups, a rental car will be the least expensive way to get around.
 However, a taxi can be a great choice if you’d like a guided tour of the islands.

 North Caicos and Middle Caicos are connected by a one mile (1.6 km) paved causeway road, which allows both islands to essentially function as one.
 The causeway is safe, easy to transit, and highly scenic.
 There's no toll to use the causeway.

 A rental Jeep Wrangler at Three Marys Cays, North Caicos.

 Compact cars, as may be expected, have lower rental fees than larger vehicles.
 Cars generally start at $75 per day, Jeeps and mid-sized SUVs rent for around $90, and vans and large SUVs are about $100.